ngkalaf/ngkalaf.github.io/index.md

   I study American political institutions, with a particular focus on legislative behavior, representation, race, and gender.
 I teach courses in American politics, state and local politics, race and ethnicity, and research methods.

-  I received my Ph.D. in Political Science from the University of California, Davis.</p>
+  I received my Ph.D. in Political Science from the University of California, Davis (Go Ags!).</p>